knutwalker/args-lex/README.md

         // Don't store to pointers without making a copy,
         // every call to `next` will invalidate those pointers.
         // Calling `next` (or any of its variants) will never fail or panic.
-        // A `null` inidicated the end of the arguments list. while (args.next()) |arg| {
+        // A `null` indicated the end of the arguments list. while (args.next()) |arg| {
             switch (arg.*) {
                 // `arg` is the `--` escape.
 Usually that means that the remaining